lorenzogil/empetado/README.rst

 Create a file with your user preferences::

  $ cp user_preferences.el.default user_preferences.el
+ # remember to edit user_preferences.el after copying it

 empetado uses `el-get`_ to install and update packages.
 Before starting emacs for the first time remember to check the `dependencies`_ section to install the